Pulsar Polarization Arrays: Introduction

 \section{Introduction}

 Pulsars emit electromagnetic pulses with extraordinary regularity, with a period ranging from milliseconds to seconds.
-Although their emission mechanism has not been fully clarified, they play significant roles as astronomical clocks in testing the laws of fundamental physics.
+Although its mechanism is not fully clear yet, pulsars have played significant roles as astronomical clocks in testing the laws of fundamental physics.

 Up to now about $3000$ pulsars have been observed.
 Millisecond pulsars (MSPs) formed by mass and angular momentum transfer from a companion are especially stable.
 Pulsar timing arrays (PTAs) consisting of many well-timed MSPs thus have been applied as a galactic interferometer to measure nanohertz gravitational waves (GWs)~\cite{Lommen:2015gbz,Tiburzi:2018txc}, complementing the ground-based and space-based detections.
-Recently, the explorations on the PTA targets were extended to dark matter (DM) physics such as periodic oscillations in gravitational potentials induced by ultralight axion-like DM (ALDM)~\cite{Khmelnitsky:2013lxt, DeMartino:2017qsa, Porayko:2018sfa}, and Doppler or Shapiro effects induced by transiting objects associated with DM substructure~\cite{Dror:2019twh, Ramani:2020hdo,Lee:2021zqw}.
+Recently, the explorations on the PTA targets were extended to dark matter (DM) physics such as periodic oscillations in gravitational potentials induced by ultralight axion-like DM (ALDM)~\cite{Khmelnitsky:2013lxt, DeMartino:2017qsa, Porayko:2018sfa}, and Doppler or Shapiro effects induced by transiting objects associated with DM substructure~\cite{Dror:2019twh,Ramani:2020hdo,Lee:2021zqw}.

 The PTA programs take up a significant amount of resources of radio telescopes.
 Currently, over 80 MSPs are monitored by the global PTA network in the timespan of years.
-Future radio telescopes such as the Five-hundred meter Aperture Spherical Telescope (FAST) and the Square Kilometer Array (SKA) are expected to significantly increase the number of well-timed MSPs to the order of 1000~\cite{Smits:2008cf, Hobbs:2014tqa, Janssen:2014dka}.
+The ongoing and upcoming radio telescopes such as the 500 meter aperture spherical telescope (FAST) and the square kilometer array (SKA) are expected to significantly increase the number of well-timed MSPs to the order of 1000~\cite{Smits:2008cf, Hobbs:2014tqa, Janssen:2014dka}.
 It is apparently of great value to fully explore the physical potential of telescope resources allocated to PTAs.